 The Chama Charmer makes an excellent long weekend escape and showcases some of the best backcountry singletrack in the area.
 The ride connects Cumbres Pass, on the Colorado border, with Ojo Caliente, a hot spring deemed sacred by Native Americans in Northern New Mexico.
 Running from the edge of the San Juan National Forest into the Carson National Forest, it skirts around the Cruces Basin Wilderness, following the Continental Divide Trail much of the way.
 As such, please be especially considerate when encountering hikers.

 Expect dirt roads, barely ridden singletrack, and primo camping real estate.
-The terrain is characterised by high ridgelines and rolling plateaux – hovering around 10,000ft (3050m) – with eventual views out to the imposing shoulders of the Brazos Cliffs.
+The terrain is characterised by high ridgelines and rolling plateaux at 10,000ft (3050m), with eventual views out to the imposing shoulders of the Brazos Cliffs.
 Pastures are generally lush and green, and lakes punctuate the route, including Lagunitas and Hopewell.
 What’s more, the ride can be connected by public transport on either end.
 To do so, you’ll need to time your trip during the week and tie in your travels with the Blue Bus schedule.
 See ‘Extras’ for the relevant timetables and ‘Trail Notes’ for a suggested long weekend itinerary.

 There’s a paved but enjoyable stretch between the two settlements of El Rito and Ojo Caliente, with a sweeping descent into the baking hot desert, as piñons and junipers replace high country ponderosas.
 If you need to trim down the ride, the same Blue Bus that runs from Ojo Caliente also stops in nearby El Rito.
 And if you want to extend the ride, you can hop onto the Great Divide Mountain Bike Route, which also passes through El Rito.
-Just be sure to fill your boots at the wonderful El Faralito Mexican restaurant, a classic stop for Tour Divide racers.
+Be sure to fill your boots at the wonderful El Faralito Mexican restaurant, a classic stop for Tour Divide racers.